incubyte/incubyte.github.io/content/blog/extreme-ownership-key-to-success.md

 ### What Does it Look Like?

 Relentless pursuit of quality involves a commitment to delivering the highest standards in work without compromising on long-term goals for short-term gains.
-For instance, a software developer might spend extra time optimizing code to ensure robustness and performance, even if it means a slightly delayed release.
+For instance, a software developer might spend extra time optimizing code to ensure robustness and performance, it may sometimes increase the development time initially, in the long run, this can save a lot of resources for the team, both money and time.

 ### Impact of Extreme Ownership on Quality